CariblaGIT/InkMasters/README.md

 On this section, are shown all the endpoints from my API and what does each one, splitted by the differents methods and tables that are related with the consult. <b>IMPORTANT</b>: The super_admin restricted methods are only usable if a user from the DB has logged in using the /auth/login method and has assigned that role, generating a JWT token saved on the request at the tokenData object inside it.
 If you are using some applications like Postman to check that security, you have to copy paste it inside the Bearer Token Authorization tab.
 Moreover, there are some other methods that has to be logged as /profile or GET /appointments.

-Also, here you will get 4 different user data of each type of user:
+Also, here you will get 4 different user data of each type of user that are created with the seeder (if you dont execute the seeder, you will not have created this users):

 ```JSON
 {